aws-samples/aws-modernization-with-nirmata/content/3_NCH/12_Cluster_Onboarding.md

 weight: 32
 ---

-After the user account is fully activated, it’s now time to begin to configure the Kubernetes clusters that Nirmata Policy Manager (NPM) will be working with.
+After the user account is fully activated, it’s now time to begin to configure the Kubernetes clusters that Nirmata Control Hub (NCH) will be working with.
 On the opening screen, there is an introduction page explaining what NPM looks to accomplish.

 Click the **Get Started** button.

 The next page will list out the steps that will need to be completed.
-This includes installing the Nirmata Controller, connecting the cluster to NPM and then working with the systems within the framework, by monitoring the cluster details and policy violations.
+This includes installing the Nirmata Controller, connecting the cluster to NCH and then working with the systems within the framework, by monitoring the cluster details and policy violations.

 ![Register an Existing Kubernetes Cluster](/images/register.jpg)